Install Chef Automate¶

 After your Chef Automate server is successfully setup, this file will be copied into the /var/opt/delivery/license directory as delivery.license.

-AUTOMATE_CHEF_USER_KEY is the key that was created in the previous section on your Chef server.
-For example: /root/john_doe.pem.
+AUTOMATE_CHEF_USER_KEY is the delivery user key that you created on your Chef server.
+For example: /root/delivery.pem.

 AUTOMATE_SERVER_FQDN is the external fully-qualified domain name of the Chef Automate server.
 This is just the name of the system, not a URL.
 For example: host.4thcoffee.co.